 Are white patches on whale shark skin cause for concern?

-Researchers from The University of Western Australia and Flinders University examined the condition and health of whale sharks at Ningaloo Reef in Western Australia.
+Researchers from The University of Western Australia and Flinders University examined the condition and health of whale at Ningaloo Reef in Western Australia.

 Lead researcher Dr. Mark Meekan, from UWA’s Ocean Institute, said some whale sharks had strange white patches on their skin, and there was concern this was an indication of skin disease and poor health.